 You have to visit just to try this, and I might add the flaming absinthe caramelised bacon is not just for show.
 You will have never tasted bacon like it!
 Although the menu varies from night to night, they are all to happy to make cocktails at your request should they not be on the menu the night you visit.

 Dave has put so much work into making this bar a unique and magical place.
 Using as many reclaimed materials as possible, he created his own absinthe dispenser as well as painstakingly gluing over £170 worth of 2 pence pieces to the vertical bar front.
 He still has much in the pipeline, including a commissioned piece of art depicting the absinthe fairy.
-The artwork will shortly be adorned to the hidden door leading to the loos.
-He also has plans to have circus style mirrors in the toilets and to eventually make the bar buzzer entry only, with the buzzer being hidden under a secret fairy door.
+The secret, hidden door to the loos will soon have commissioned piece of artwork depicted the absinthe fairy.
+Dave also has plans to have circus style mirrors in the toilets and to eventually make the bar buzzer entry only, with the buzzer being hidden under a secret fairy door.
 You’ll be pleased to hear Dr Legba’s can also be hired for private functions.

 I could literally rave about The Royal Hotel for many hundreds more words but I’ll tell you about one last special feature.
 Both The Royal Hotel and Dr Legba’s stock Dalmore whiskey.
-The gentleman’s afternoon teas can be complemented with a whisky platter of Dalmore 12 year whisky, 15 year whisky and cigar malt reserve.
+You have the option to complement the gentleman’s afternoon teas with a whisky platter of Dalmore 12 year whisky, 15 year whisky and cigar malt reserve.
 Dalmore are rather particular about who stock their whisky and they personally place the sale at venues chosen themselves.

 Huge thanks to Matt, Dave, Jonathan and everyone that made my afternoon wonderful.
 I look forward to visiting again very soon and bringing family and friends.